A Guide to Investing in Closed-End Funds.

 As we just covered, closed-end funds offer many benefits.
 However, before considering them for your portfolio, you should also consider several risks associated with them.
 Here are the primary risks related to closed-end funds.

-When you trade closed-end funds on the stock exchanges, you may not have the same liquidity as individual stocks.
+You may not have the same liquidity as individual stocks when you trade closed-end funds on the stock exchanges.
 Some of these funds may have limited trading volumes, making buying or selling at your price point more challenging.
 This can be an even more formidable challenge in a turbulent market.

 What Type of Investors Do Closed-End Funds Attract?